mlrun/mlrun/docs/store/datastore.md

 1. Create the profile, for example:<br>
    `profile = DatastoreProfileRedis(name="test_profile", endpoint_url="redis://11.22.33.44:6379", username="user", password="password")`
    The username and password parameters are optional.
-2. Register it within the project, for example:<br>
+2. Register it within the project:<br>
    `project.register_datastore_profile(profile)`
 2. Use the profile by specifying the 'ds' URI scheme.
 For example:<br>
    `RedisNoSqlTarget(path="ds://test_profile/a/b")`<br>